(Last updated: March 1, 2016; last reviewed: March 1, 2016)

-OverviewThe decision about when to initiate combination antiretroviral therapy (cART) in asymptomatic HIV-infected older children and adolescents continues to generate controversy among HIV experts.
-Aggressive therapy in the early stages of HIV infection has the potential to control viral replication before HIV can evolve into diverse and potentially more pathogenic quasispecies.
-Initiation of therapy at higher CD4 T lymphocyte (CD4) cell counts has been associated with fewer drug resistance mutations at virologic failure in adults.1 Early therapy also slows immune system destruction and preserves immune function, preventing clinical disease progression.2,3 Ongoing viral replication may be associated with persistent inflammation and development of cardiovascular, kidney, and liver disease and malignancy; studies in adults suggest that early control of replication may reduce the occurrence of these non-AIDS complications.2,4-6 Conversely, delaying therapy until later in the course of HIV infection, when clinical or immunologic symptoms appear, may result in reduced evolution of drug-resistant virus due to a lack of drug selection pressure, improved adherence to the therapeutic regimen due to perceived need when the patient becomes symptomatic, and reduced or delayed adverse effects of cART.
-Because therapy in children is initiated at a young age and will likely be life-long, concerns about adherence and toxicities are particularly important.
+Considerations for aggressive therapy in the early stages of HIV infection in both children and adults include the potential to control viral replication before HIV can evolve into diverse and potentially more pathogenic quasispecies.
+Initiation of therapy at higher CD4 cell counts has been associated with fewer drug resistance mutations at virologic failure in adults.6 Early therapy also slows immune system destruction and preserves immune function, preventing clinical disease progression.7,8 Ongoing viral replication may be associated with persistent inflammation and development of cardiovascular, kidney, and liver disease and malignancy; studies in adults also suggest that early control of replication may reduce the occurrence of these non-AIDS complications.7,9-11 Conversely, delaying therapy until later in the course of HIV infection, when clinical or immunologic symptoms appear, may result in reduced evolution of drug-resistant virus due to a lack of drug selection pressure, improved adherence to the therapeutic regimen due to perceived need when the patient becomes symptomatic, and reduced or delayed adverse effects of ART.

 Treatment Recommendations for Initiation of Therapy in Antiretroviral-Naive, HIV-Infected Infants and Children